confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 Replicator Configured with Kerberos and MTLS.

-#### Scenario rbac-kafka-connect-replicator-kerberos-mtls-custom verify test's the following:
+#### Scenario rbac-kafka-connect-replicator-kerberos-mtls-custom-ubuntu verify test's the following:

 Validates that the Console Consumer can consume data from cluster2, proving that data has been replicated from cluster1 (MDS).